HerocatUED/Intro-to-NLP/README.md

 # Intro-to-NLP
-Labs of Fundation of NLP (pku 2023 spring)
+Labs of Fundation of NLP (PKU 2023 Spring)